abyanmajid/notes/notes_self_study/devops/001-social-coding.md

 - Applications are packaged in containers, and the same containers that runs in production can be run locally.
 - You make updates to the images, not the containers!
 So the production containers should be redeployed with newer images, not the other way around.

+## Continuous Integration & Continuous Delivery

+- **CONTINUOUS INTEGRATION:** Continuously building, testing, and merging to master
+- **CONTINUOUS DELIVERY:** Continuously deploying to some environment that mimics the production (but is not production), such as staging

+### Continuous integration

+- Developers integrate code often
+- Developers work in short-lived feature branches that are then pushed to the staging branch and each pull-request is verified by automated build and testing (this is CI automation)
+- Merge PRs only if they pass the tests!

+Frequent PRs mean higher code quality because this means more frequent code review!
+And it also means gigantic reduction in integration risk, because you'd be testing in small batches so the probability for breakage is minimised.